 I’m sure you’ve heard this before, but reviews are kind of a big deal.
-Ninety-seven percent of people looked at an online review in 2017, and I predict that number will stay about the same throughout the next couple of years.
+Eighty-six percent of people looked at an online review in 2018, and I predict that number will stay about the same throughout the next couple of years.

 Whether we believe it or not, many of us have become reliant on reviews to influence most of our purchase decisions.

-For example, some people won’t purchase from a business if it has too low of a star rating, and others must read as many as seven reviews before they can trust a business.
+For example, some people won’t purchase from a business if it has too low of a star rating, and others must read as many as ten reviews before they can trust a business.

 It’s gotten to a point where we trust online reviews as if they were personal recommendations from family and friends.
 But, why is that the case?